Frequently Asked Questions

-Am I eligibile for the Unreasonable Institute?
+Am I eligible for the Unreasonable Institute?

 What sorts of companies are eligible to apply to the Unreasonable Institute?

-Why do you accept only for-profit ventures?
+Why do you accept only ventures with sales revenues/earned revenue?

 I’m a single founder without teammates so far.
 Can I get accepted into the Unreasonable Institute or do you only look for teams?